Multiplexed Genetic Engineering in Saccharomyces cerevisiae

 Genetic Sensors for the Detection of Biosynthetic Products

-Model microorganisms such as E. coli and S. cerevisiae are excellent tools for the production of useful small molecules, such as therapeutics and biofuels, but the optimization of biosynthetic pathways in a new host is non-trivial.
+Model microorganisms such as E. coli and S. cerevisiae are valuable tools for the production of small molecules, such as therapeutics and biofuels, but the optimization of biosynthetic pathways in a new host is non-trivial.
 Identifying genetic modifications that enhance metabolite synthesis can be an exceptionally laborious process, particularly in the absence of a method to easily determine product yields.
 Genetically encoded biosensors that couple small molecule recognition to a readily measured output allow more rapid identification of cells with enhanced biosynthetic production or conditions that promote enhanced production.
-One of Nature’s most common mechanisms for detecting the presence of a small molecule be it a metabolite or an environmental agent has been to evolve biosensors that regulate the transcription of one or more genes upon binding of the relevant ligand.
-Following this logic, the goal of this project is to design a transcription factor (TF)-based strategy for biosensors that may provide a general solution to the problem of small molecule detection.
+One of the most common mechanisms in nature for detecting the presence of a small molecule – be it a metabolite or an environmental agent – are biosensors that regulate the transcription of one or more genes upon binding of the relevant ligand.
+The goal of this project, carried out in collaboration with the labs of David Baker (University of Washington) and George Church (Harvard), is to design a transcription factor (TF)-based strategy for biosensors that may provide a general solution to the problem of small molecule detection.